yeekcay/telegram-channel-viewer/README.md

 # telegram-channel-viewer
-a python library that can view telegram channels without making a telegram app!
+a python library that can view telegram channels without making a telegram app! ( also works for users , groups )

 ## How It Works